FeijiangHan/Feijianghan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a Computer Science Master's student at the University of Pennsylvania, working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications.
+I'm a Computer Science Master's student at the University of Pennsylvania, working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications. **I'm graduating in Fall 2026 and currently applying for Ph.D. programs.**

 I'm fortunate to be advised by [Prof. Chris Callison-Burch](https://www.linkedin.com/in/chris-callison-burch/), [Prof. Lyle Ungar](http://linkedin.com/in/lyle-ungar-b061474/), and [Delip Rao](https://www.linkedin.com/in/deliprao/) at the University of Pennsylvania.
+I also collaborate with [Xiaodong Yu](https://www.xiaodongyu.me/) from AMD and Jianheng Tang and [Prof. Yunhuai Liu](https://cs.pku.edu.cn/info/1234/2111.htm) at Peking University.

 My research is dedicated to advancing Large Language Models and Multimodal LLMs through **E**ffective, **E**fficient, and **E**xplainable approaches.
 I'm particularly focused on: